Buyers' guide to gift cards: 5 questions to ask before buying

 Want to save money on gift card buying?
 Ask yourself some key questions, do a bit of homework and your extra effort can mean extra cash in your pocket.

-Americans spend about $25 billion on gift cards each year, but too often, they don't put much thought into buying them.
+Americans will load about $124 billion on gift cards in 2014, according to the advisory company CEB, but too often, they don't put much thought into buying them.
 They'll snag a half-dozen cards at the gift card mall in their local grocery store without thinking about whether they might be able to get it cheaper somewhere else.
 That's a mistake.

 If you treat buying a gift card the same way you treat buying an HD television or a refrigerator -- carefully considering which one best fits your needs and then shopping around diligently for the best deal -- you can steer clear of unnecessary fees and other costs and get the biggest bang for your gift card buck.

 To get started, ask yourself the following questions:

 1. Should I buy a gift card that can be used anywhere?